p4-team/ctf/2015-10-10-asisfin/re_150_asishash/README.md

         }
     }

 The `hash_password` function is very complex and we didn't ever try to analyse it.
-Instead we did something simpler - since the hash is monotonous (for longer input/higher characters it gives higher results) we tried:
+Instead we did something simpler - since the hash is monotonous (for longer input/higher characters it gives higher results) we tried guessing correct flag (flag hash is known and equal to (27221558106229772521592198788202006619458470800161007384471764) using bruteforce with backtracing:

     import subprocess